atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 4. Notification Log

-Verbs described in the document should be used to create, update, delete, and retrieve information from the above sub components.
+Verbs described in the document should be used to create, update, delete, and retrieve information from the above subcomponents.

 ### 1. Key Store